Legion of Honor (museum)

-The Legion of Honor, formally known as the California Palace of the Legion of Honor, is an art museum in San Francisco, California.
-Located in Lincoln Park, the Legion of Honor is a component of the Fine Arts Museums of San Francisco, which also administers the de Young Museum.
+The Legion of Honor, formally known as the California Palace of the Legion of Honor, is an art museum located in San Francisco, on the West Side of the city.
+Located in Lincoln Park, the Legion of Honor is a component of the Fine Arts Museums of San Francisco (FAMSF), which also administers the de Young Museum.
+In 2024, the two combined museums were ranked 15th in the Washington Post's list of the best art museums in the U.S.

-History
+History and building

 The land on which the Legion of Honor stands was once the city-owned Golden Gate Cemetery, established in 1870 and closed in 1909.
 It held about 29,000 remains and included a Chinese burial ground and a Potter's field.

 The Legion of Honor was the gift of Alma de Bretteville Spreckels, wife of the sugar magnate and thoroughbred racehorse owner/breeder Adolph B. Spreckels.
 After some persuading, Alma convinced Adolph to fund a museum project.
-To acquire more art and financial support, Alma embarked on to Europe and was successful in requesting donations of fine art from the French government and from Queen Marie of Romania, who donated a replica of her Byzantine Golden Room.
+To acquire more art and financial support, Alma embarked on a trip to Europe and was successful in requesting donations of fine art from the French government and from Queen Marie of Romania, who donated a replica of her Byzantine Golden Room.